Gasorekibo/alu-shell/io_redirections_and_filters/README.md

-duplicate last line of file
+deleting a file with extension .js